Kowshalya-Eswar/agrofarm/README.md

 User Access: Regular users can retrieve payment records specifically associated with their own orders.

-Filtering: Payments can be efficiently filtered by orderId or transactionId for targeted retrieval.
+Filtering: Payments can be efficiently filtered by orderId for targeted retrieval.

 Shipment Management:
 Admin functionality: Create new shipment records.